blorente/naylang-documentation/src/ast.md

 ##### Loop Nodes

 Loop nodes are the nodes used to execute an action repeated times.
 In this case, only one node type is necessary, the While node.
+Every other type of loop can be composed in the Grace prelude using the While loop.

 ```c++
 class While : public Statement {
     ExpressionPtr _condition;
     std::vector<StatementPtr> _body;
 public:
     While(
         ExpressionPtr condition,